 Thanks to the round shape and sleek surface of the housings, these earphones sit comfortable inside my ears without putting any preasure on them, yet they stay firmly and maintain a consistent seal.
 Also, as always, thanks to the wonderful TRN cable with its pre-shaped ear loops, these are among the most comfortable earphones on the budget market.

 Lows / Bass

 Beefy and impactful bass, that gives a huge body and sense of a stage to both instruments and voices.
 Deep sub-bass rumble that never distorts and never feels overdone or exhausting.
-Vocals have a natural warmth to them, they don't sound fat/bloated, and instruments like guitars are super energetic.
+Vocals have a natural warmth to them, they don't sound fat/bloated, and instruments like guitars sound powerful.
 Simply fun and high-quality bass experience.

 Mids / Vocals

-Highly vivid, clear and detailed, and are also quite upfront thanks to the peak in the upper-mids.
+Vivid and detailed, and are also quite upfront thanks to the peak in the upper-mids.
 Vocals hold a lot of presence, but not to the point of being too intrusive or shouty.
 Electric guitars are loud and energetic.
 Snare drums have some smack, but don't sound exaggerated.
-Despite all that, the mids are tonally colder than what I would like, and on a more in-depth listening on a low-powered source, the V80's mids seemed a bit more distant and colder when compared to RevoNext QT2 and BQEYZ K2, and also more prone to sibilance.
+Despite all that, the mids are tonally colder and shriller than what I would like, and on a more in-depth listening on a low-powered source, the V80's mids seemed a bit more distant and colder when compared to RevoNext QT2 and BQEYZ K2, and also more prone to sibilance.

 Highs / Treble